International Date Format Reference

 How it works

-The tool stores each country’s dominant order and formats one fixed sample date (7 March 2026, chosen because day 7 and month 3 can’t be confused) in that order, alongside the ISO form YYYY-MM-DD.
+The tool stores each country’s dominant order and formats one fixed sample date (7 March 2026, chosen because day 7 and month 3 cannot be confused) in that order, alongside the ISO form YYYY-MM-DD.